cran-task-views/Omics/Omics.md

     applications of genomics and metagenomics and is the companion package for the [Enveomics](http://enve-omics.ce.gatech.edu/enveomics/) collection.

-[**Integration**]{#integration}

--   `r pkg("ActivePathways")` uses p-value merging to combine gene- or protein-level signals, followed by ranked hypergeometric tests to determine enriched pathways and processes.

--   `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API that is a biomedical knowledge hub oriented toward omics data integration.
+## [Multiple omics]{#integration}

--   `r pkg("wrMisc")` contains a collection of tools to manipulate omics data and to perform various simple statistical analyses (including normalization and some statistical tests).
+-   *Single omics analysis*: `r pkg("wrMisc")` contains a collection of tools to manipulate omics data and to perform various simple statistical analyses (including normalization and some statistical tests). `r pkg("integIRTy")` provides a method to identify genes that are consistently altered in cancer across different omics.
+-   *Pathway analyses*: `r pkg("ActivePathways")` combines p-values to obtain enriched pathways and processes. `r pkg("ICDS")` identifies pathways dysfunctional in cancer based on the integration of multiple omics.
--   `r pkg("o2plsda", priority = "core")` provides function to perform O2PLS-DA
+-   *Exploratory integrative analyses*: `r pkg("o2plsda", priority = "core")`
-    for multi-omics data integration.
-Similarly, `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method, and `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA), and `r pkg("MOSS")` provides a sparse SVD-based multi-omic integration method. `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM), and `r pkg("IMIX")` uses Gaussian mixtures for multi-omics data integration.
-More specifically, `r pkg("IntLIM")` integrates two omics using linear modeling.
+    provides function to perform O2PLS-DA for multi-omics data integration.
+    Similarly, `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method, and
+    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA), and `r pkg("MOSS")` provides a sparse SVD-based multi-omic integration method. `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM), and `r pkg("IMIX")` uses Gaussian mixtures for multi-omics data integration. `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API that is a biomedical knowledge hub oriented toward omics data integration. `r pkg("IntLIM")` integrates two omics using linear modeling.
+More generally, `r pkg("dnet")` performs integration from different angles including: integration with molecular networks, enrichments using ontologies, etc.\
--   More specifically, `r pkg("intePareto")` proposes an approach to integrate RNA-seq and ChIP-seq data and `r pkg("iBATCGH")` integrates transcriptomic and CGH data with a Bayesian approach.
+    More specifically, `r pkg("intePareto")` proposes an approach to integrate RNA-seq and ChIP-seq data and `r pkg("iBATCGH")` integrates transcriptomic and CGH data with a Bayesian approach.
--   `r pkg("integIRTy")` provides a method to identify genes that are consistently altered in cancer across different omics and similarly, `r pkg("ICDS")` identifies pathways dysfunctional in cancer based on the integration of multiple omics.
-    `r pkg("dnet")` performs integration from different angles including: integration with molecular networks, enrichments using ontologies, and relevance to gene evolutionary ages.

 -   *Prediction*: `r pkg("prioritylasso")` performs prediction from multiple omics using successive Lasso models using different priorities for the omics.